 view all of our services

-But don’t panic.
-You are not expected to be an expert in teaching, education, employment law, finances or health and safety.
-Most of the work which you are responsbile for will be delegated to the Principal, who in turn may delegate it to other team members or advisers.
+But don’t panic - trustees are not expected to be experts in teaching, education, employment law, finances or health and safety.
+Most of the work which they are responsbile for will be delegated to the principal, who in turn may delegate it to other team members or advisers.

-A common target area for a number of primary schools at present is boys’ writing.
-The Board need to decide, with guidance from the principal, how much money to commit to this area and how they should spend this money.
+A common target area for a number of primary schools is boys’ writing.
+The board need to decide, with guidance from the principal, how much money to commit to this area and how they should spend this money.
 There is no bottomless pit of money.
 You can only spend the dollar once.
 So for every dollar you spend on boys’ writing, there is one dollar less to spend on mathematics.

-The Board has the unenviable task of priortising spending and setting a budget.
+The board has the unenviable task of prioritising spending and setting a budget.

 For more information on how we can help your business, get in touch